Tysha Ikenasio: New Zealand sevens

-Ikenasio joined the Black Ferns Sevens Development Team in 2022.
+In 2022 while working full time as a personal trainer she was approached by Cory Sweeney and as a result obtained a position on the Black Ferns Sevens Development Team.
 She played for the Black Ferns Pango team at the 2022 Oceania Sevens at Pukekohe.
 She was named as a non-travelling reserve for the Black Ferns Sevens squad for the 2022 Commonwealth Games in Birmingham.